jsvacha/configs/README.md

-### My Customization Files
+### My Config Files

-Paths are all laid out as if project directory was your home directory.
+Repo is laid out as if project directory is my home directory.